Icon Museum and Study Center: Exhibitions

 The Museum organizes its own exhibitions from the permanent collection and also hosts visiting exhibitions from other museums and collections.
 In 2008 and 2010, respectively the Museum co-organized exhibitions of icons from the Tretyakov Gallery and the Andrei Rublev Museum of Early Russian Art and Culture.
 Because of an embargo of art loans from Russia to the U.S., ongoing since 2011, the Museum has relied on exhibitions originating in the United States.

 The Study Center

 The Study Center (formerly the Center for Icon Studies) is the research arm of the institution which promotes the study of all aspects of icons and Eastern Christian art and supports research in iconology and iconography—including conservation, historical and comparative studies, and the study of geopolitical, religious, and spiritual aspects of icons.
 The Study Center publishes the online Journal of Icon Studies.
 The journal is the only peer-reviewed publication exclusively devoted to Russian icons and related scholarship.
-Submissions to the journal are reviewed by members of the editorial board, which consists of twelve leading scholars in the field from the U.S., Europe, and Russia.
-The editorial board is composed of some of the leading researchers in the field of icon studies: